-According to statistics, welding safety is all about being 99 percent proactive and 1 percent reactive.
+According to statistics, welding safety is all about being 99% proactive and 1% reactive.
 This means if you do not take action from the beginning then it is too late.
 Welding as a process vaporizes solid metal and as the metal cools, it changes into solid particles in the form of fume.
-The danger is immense since fumes are actually made up of very small particles and if not removed they remain suspended in the air indefinitely.
+The danger is immense as fumes are actually made up of very small particles, and if not removed they remain suspended in the air indefinitely.
 This calls for fume control.

 How toxic is it

 Where there is no fume control, there are a lot of toxic contaminants in the air such as:

 There are also dangerous gases suspended such as Ozone, Nitrogen oxide, and Carbon monoxide.